scoulomb/myk8s/service_deep_dive.md

 10.96.121.165
 ````

-Only new pods have the new IP (if service created after pod creation it does not kn
+Only new pods have the new IP (if service created after pod creation it does not know it).
-ow it).
 So env var discovery forces to expose service before deploying client pod
+This ordering issue is documented here: https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services
+It is even said: "You can (and almost always should) set up a DNS service for your Kubernetes cluster using an add-on."

 ## Within a container